StreetLevel/old_Unity.jl/README.md

 tcpstream = TcpStream(8052)
 accept!(tcpstream)
 ```
 4. *Unity:* Press Play (Now the connection is set up and you can begin to draw.
-I will make this way more convient in the next few month)
+I will make this way more convenient in the next few month)
 5. *Julia:*
 ```Julia
 #define vertices